IvanSomkin-Ikar108/.github/profile/README.md

-Projects of Ivan Somkin and Ilya Karlov
+Joint projects of Ivan Somkin and Ilya Karlov